-3. The Free Roamers will call the clinic you select and make them aware of the authorization for the reduced rate.
+3. The Free Roamers will call the clinic and make them aware of the authorization for the reduced rate.

 4. Call the clinic to make appointment for the surgery.
 Wait times for surgery vary throughout the year.
-If the clinics are busy with other surgeries you might have to wait 2-3 weeks for an appointment.
+If the clinic is busy with other surgeries you might have to wait 2-3 weeks for an appointment.

 5. Drop off your cat(s) as instructed by the clinic.